dnswarden/blocklist/README.md

+# Look at https://dnswarden.com for more info.

-# Blocklist mainly used for dns servers at https://dnswarden.com
+## Blocklist mainly used for dns servers at https://dnswarden.com